-Issues relating to mental health are on the rise across the world and Australia is no different in that respect.
+Issues relating to mental health are on the rise across the world, and Australia is no different in that respect.
 Wellness of the mind is a particular issue for elderly people who’ve lost much of what made them who they are over the years.
-This is why counselling is so important, particularly to seniors as many have few other people to turn to in order to voice their worries and concerns.
+This is why counselling is so important, particularly to seniors, as many have few other people to turn to in order to voice their worries and concerns.

-As part of the daily routine of an aged care counsellor, you’ll be offering advice and guidance to people who are coping with the transition to senior living and the services provided help to offer new perspectives and hope for the future.
-As we’ve mentioned several times already, the aged population in Australia is growing year by year, so the demand for skilled aged care counsellors is going to increase along with it, so once qualified you’re not likely to ever be out of work.
+As part of the daily routine of an aged care counsellor, you’ll be offering advice and guidance to people who are coping with the transition to senior living, and the services provided help to offer new perspectives and hope for the future.
+As we’ve mentioned several times already, the aged population in Australia is growing year by year, so the demand for skilled aged care counsellors is going to increase along with it, so once qualified, you’re not likely to ever be out of work.

 Those who get into counselling, particularly with the elderly, don’t typically enter the profession for monetary reasons, but a cursory glance will tell you that it’s a well-paid field.
-Averagely speaking a counsellor will earn around $70k per annum, so it’s a profession that’s rewarding in more ways than one.
+Averagely speaking, a counsellor will earn around $70k per annum, so it’s a profession that’s rewarding in more ways than one.

 Other elements that the role involves include cooking, having a chat over a cup of tea, going out exploring nature and much more besides.
-It’s about as rewarding as it gets from a spiritual standpoint, but it can be challenging as those close dementia sufferers will tell you.
-In terms of pay, dementia care work is very well paid too, with salaries of around $100k not uncommon.
+It’s about as rewarding as it gets from a spiritual standpoint, but it can be challenging, as those close dementia sufferers will tell you.
+In terms of pay, dementia care work is very well paid, too, with salaries of around $100k not uncommon.

 Caring For Aged People With Disabilities

-It can be tough work that leaves you tired at the end of each day, but you get the peace of mind of knowing that you’re making a real difference in someone else’s life.
-Demand for this type of care work is, as you might expect by now, rising in line with the growing elderly population and those working in the field can expect an annual salary of around $58,500 per year.
+It can be challenging work that leaves you tired at the end of each day, but you get the peace of mind of knowing that you’re making a real difference in someone else’s life.
+Demand for this type of care work is, as you might expect by now, rising in line with the growing elderly population, and those working in the field can expect an annual salary of around $58,500 per year.